Fliplet/fliplet-cli/README.md

 ---

-By default, the dependencies of the interface contain `fliplet-core`, which will make available the following methods of the `Fliplet` JavaScript library:
+By default, the dependencies of the interface contain [fliplet-core](https://api.fliplet.com/assets/fliplet-core/1.0/core.js), which will make available the following methods of the `Fliplet` JavaScript library and many more:

 ```
 // Saves the data of a widget instance